CoderMANE321/Tools/README.md

 packet sniffer collects potential credentials of target who visit http websites on your current network

-downlaod_execute_report and wifi pass both report passwords to your email on windows operating systems
+download_execute_report and wifi pass both report passwords to your email on windows operating systems

+keylogger allows you to log keystrokes and report adjustable lists of information

+backdoor simple reverse shell

 useful commmands
   -ssl_striping